 As an acclaimed live dealer games software developer, Evolution Gaming is known for going that extra mile in providing the optimal live casino software for their operators and players.
 This is not really something that comes as a surprise after over a decade-long industry presence, multiple Live Casino of the Year awards, Casino Content Supplier of the Year title, and numerous studios located in Georgia, Romania, Malta, and Canada.
 Their Live Ultimate Texas Holdem is not the first poker variant launched in collaboration with another software supplier; in 2014, the developer released a highly popular Live Three Card Poker with SHFL entertainment, a renowned US gaming machine manufacturer.

 The latest collab with Scientific Games was designed and created to shake the very core of the industry, and provide, as the name itself suggests, the ultimate Texas Holdem online version which would obliterate the need for all other variants and Holdem versions – judging by the time invested in details, the developer is definitely on the right path.

-Best Live Casinos to play Live Texas Holdem online for March 2019
+Best Live Casinos to Play Live Texas holdem Online for October 2019 November 2019

 How to Play Evolution Ultimate Texas Holdem - Software and Gameplay